lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 * *GetSubscriptionApproversForProduct* - Get an array of subscription approvers for a Product object
 * *GetSubscriptionFromSelfLink* - Get the Subscription from Subscription selfLink
 * *isConsumerOrgSubscriptionRequestFromWH* - Checks if a subscription webhook corresponds to a consumer or platform organization subscription request

-# Examples Project

-Also included in this repo is a second Amplify Integration Project of examples, called AmplifyCentralIntegrationExamples.

-It currently contains the following integrations that leverage the Utils project:

-* Marketplace Product Subscription Approver/Notifier using MS Teams and Email
-* Marketplace Product Subscription Approver/Notifier using MS Teams, ServiceNow and Email

 ## Future Ideas